ndronos/c-nomorph/Adamson-2011/README.md

 ```
 But does malloc() make C "primitive"?
 I sure didn't think so in 1986.
 In fact, it did a lot more than the languages at the time.
+Dynamic memory allocation was not actually common at the time -...